Cantera/cantera/doc/sphinx/yaml/species.rst

       - [2.92664, 0.0014879768, -5.68476e-07, 1.0097038e-10,
         -6.753351e-15, -922.7977, 5.980528]

 .. _sec-yaml-nasa9:

 NASA 9-coefficient polynomials
 ------------------------------

-The polynomial form `described here <https://cantera.org/science/science-species.html#the-nasa-9-coefficient-polynomial-parameterization>`_, given for any number of temperature regions.
+The polynomial form `described here <https://cantera.org/science/science-species.html#the-nasa-9-coefficient-polynomial-parameterization>`__, given for any number of temperature regions.
 Additional fields of a ``NASA9`` thermo entry are:

 ``temperature-ranges``
-    A list of giving the temperature intervals on which the given polynomials are valid.
+    A list giving the temperature intervals on which the polynomials are valid.
     This list contains the minimum temperature, the intermediate temperatures between each set pair of regions, and the maximum temperature.

 ``data``
     A list with one item per temperature region, where that item is a 9 item